nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list customers
-2. JJIMY shows a list of contacts
+2. JJIMY shows a list of customers

     Use case ends.